markashleybell/openthings/README.md

 ## System Requirements

-Windows 7 or Server 2008 with the .NET Framework 4 installed (it might well work on previous versions, but I haven't even tried them out)
+Windows 7 or Server 2008 with the .NET Framework 4 installed—it might well work on previous versions, but I haven't even tried them out).

 ----------